herickbrandao/AnotherPHP/README.md

 # AnotherPHP
-Framework for PHP8 or Higher
+Framework for PHP8 or Higher!

 ## Getting Started
 1. Download this repo;